Kim Kardashian’s Dash Store Robbed: What Is Her Net Worth After Paris Heist?

 “[Kim Kardashian] is aware that the French police have made arrests relating to her robbery,” a source close to the reality star told People Magazine.
 “While she is relieved they are making progress, any updates makes her relive everything.
 It’s still very tough for her to deal with.”

-“[Kim Kardashian] gets very upset anytime she talks about the robbery” and “she just wants to move on from it,” the source added.
+“[Kim Kardashian] gets very upset anytime she talks about the robbery [and] she just wants to move on from it,” the source added.

-Following the robbery, Kim Kardashian took a break from the spotlight and kept her social media updates to a minimum — which was a far cry from what fans were used to seeing from her.
+Following the robbery, Kim Kardashian took a break from the spotlight and kept her social media updates to a minimum, which was a far cry from what fans were used to seeing from her.
 Now, however, as police continue their investigation, the reality star is set to travel to Dubai for her first public appearance this Friday.

 As the magazine revealed, Kim Kardashian is expected to attend celebrity makeup artist Mario Dedivanovic’s Master Class, where she will reportedly be “flanked by security.”